-Gloucester Mom Receives Kidney From Daughter Using Surgical Robot
+Surgical Robot Helps Transplant Kidney From Gloucester Woman To Her Mother

-GLOUCESTER (CBS) – Gloucester grandmother Nettie Williams helped get her grandkids ready to go out for dinner Thursday night – to celebrate her 54th birthday.
+GLOUCESTER (CBS) – Gloucester grandmother Nettie Williams helped get her grandchildren ready to go out for dinner Thursday night, to celebrate her 54th birthday.
 “You just wouldn’t think that I’ve just had a kidney transplant,” she said with a big smile.

 She did, though, ending two years of kidney failure and dialysis caused by diabetes – with an organ gifted by her youngest daughter, Ellie.

-All of her children offered but Ellie was the closest match.
+All of her children offered to donate, but Ellie was the closest match.
 “Anything to help her get better,” the 24-year-old said.

 “Her willingness was just amazing,” Nettie said.

-But the surgery done at Lahey Hospital and Medical Center in Burlington was not your typical kidney transplant.
+The surgery done at Lahey Hospital and Medical Center in Burlington was not your typical kidney transplant.
 It was the first in New England using a da Vinci surgical robot.

 “When I first heard about the robot,” said daughter Ellie, “I was thinking ‘I don’t like that.'”